nus-cs2103-AY2324S2/ip/docs/README.md

     - Marking as Done
     - Marking as UnDone
 3. Viewing of Task
-    -Viewing the List of Task
+    - Viewing the List of Task
 4. Exiting
-    -Exiting the Chatbot
+    - Exiting the Chatbot

 ### Adding Task
 There are 3 different types of Tasks, Todo, Deadline and Event